What happened that day?

 Devlin's first performance at Auckland's Jive Centre electrified the fans.
 Young women and girls screamed hysterically as he sang and moved across the stage, all hip-wriggling, groin-grinding Presley style.
 ‘I guess I shook my leg or something and they screamed.
 Then I shook it again, and they screamed again.’

 In Invercargill, riotous fans tore off his trousers.
-They also broke into backstage, and Devlin had to escape out of a toilet window.
-In Greymouth, minders turned the fire hose onto fans who wouldn’t leave him alone.
+They also broke into backstage, and Devlin had to escape out a toilet window.
+In Greymouth, minders turned a fire hose on fans who wouldn’t leave him alone.

 Johnny Devlin performing